Aceearly1993/lecarde-1/README.md

 `ADDED` - System Config: Now you can adjust windowed mode size and toggle full screen/windowed mode without having to tangle with LC2_KeyBinding.ini.
 (Aceearly1993)
 `ADDED` - Slightly updated some notes on Readme file (Simplified Chinese).
 (Aceearly1993)
 `FIXED` -  A bug which xbox d-pad is capable to move much earlier than the game's logic should when first introducing an area.
 (Aceearly1993)
+`ADDED` - A variation of shopkeeper dialogue to make the conversation not too abrupt.
+(Aceearly1993)

+Language variation of the dialogue in question:

+English - Jeffrey Montoya
+French - Chernabogue
+Spanish - Jorge Fuentes
+German - Exorion Hagen
+Simplified Chinese - Aceearly1993

  #### [0.6.1] - 2025/3/3 ####